wimpheling/blog.without.hosting/content/posts/holochain-getting-started.md

 const FN_NAME = 'add_ten';
 ```

-We can the define the types, and write our `initMyHappClient` factory function.
+We can then define the types, and write our `initMyHappClient` factory function.

 Here is how are proceeding (I have to remind you here, that I am a HC beginner, so my explanations about calling the zomes might be imprecise or even incorrect !).